MicrosoftDocs/azure-dev-docs/java/java-getting-started-with-logzio-on-azure.md

 * **Resource group**: Either select an existing group or create a new one.
 * **Logzio Logs/Metrics Host**: Enter the URL of the Logz.io listener.
 If you’re not sure what this URL is, check your login URL.
 If it’s app.logz.io, use listener.logz.io (which is the default setting).
 If it’s app-eu.logz.io, use listener-eu.logz.io.
-* **Logzio Logs/Metrics Token**: Enter the token of the Logz.io account you want to ship Azure logs to.
+* **Logzio Logs/Metrics Token**: Enter the token of the Logz.io account you want to ship Azure logs or metrics to.
 You can find this token on the account page in the Logz.io UI.

 Agree to the terms at the bottom of the page, and select **Purchase**.
 Azure will then deploy the template, which may take a minute or two.
 You'll eventually see the "Deployment succeeded" message at the top of the portal.